Windows 7 support is ending, what are you doing about it?

 Next Steps

-4. Follow up with an email suggesting 3 times to meet.
+Follow up with an email proposing three meeting times.